megagustav/horiz.one/README.md

 npm install browser-sync
 ```

-only edit files in the /partials folder, add assets as needed

-Start the server to build the static site in the /docs folder
+Start the server to let the gulpfile build the static site in the /docs folder
 ```
 gulp
 ```